 These patients may still be able to undergo anesthesia as long as they understand the benefits and risks associated with this treatment.

 When Will the Effects of Sedation Dentistry Wear Off?

 The time it takes for sedation dentistry to wear off depends on which type you choose.
 Our office offers both nitrous oxide and an oral sedative to calm patients.
-During your initial consultation with Dr. Q, she will go over the pros and cons of each sedative and explain the procedure to help you decide.
+During your initial consultation with Dr. Q, she will review each sedative’s pros and cons and explain the procedure to help you decide.

 More About Our Practice

 Our dental practice is family-friendly and offers dental care for all ages.
 Many of our Monrovia patients bring in their children for treatment, and we’ve seen some of our first patients grow from toddlers to teens.

 Dr. Q has practiced general and cosmetic dentistry at her private practice for over ten years.
 During that time, she has established herself in the community and participates in several non-profit organizations.

 For more information about your treatment options or to schedule an initial consultation, call our office in the Monrovia area at (626) 599-9819.